true-while/AzureFastStartForIoT/Fraud Detection/README.md

 Testing the application
 =======================

+1. Take a selfie with your mobile phone. *Where possible make sure you are looking straight at the camera and there is nothing in the background of the image.
+Ideally your could ask another person to take the photo of you stood against a wall with a plain background.
+Ensure also the lighting in the room is good or if possible take the photo outside on bright sunny day.
+A good, clear and well light photograph will vastly increase the changes of a positive match.*
+2. From Explorer, copy your "known" photo to the device by pasting it into the folder `\\*yourdeviceipaddress*\c$\Data\Users\DefaultAccount\Pictures\Camera Roll`.
+Name your "known" photo as `me.jpg`.
+The name and location are important as the code you'll create shortly will reference them.
-1. Attach a USB webcam to the RPi, then wait a few seconds whilst Windows loads the driver. *At the time of writing, the offical RasperyPi camera is not supported on Windows 10 IoT Core :(*
+3. Attach a USB webcam to the RPi, then wait a few seconds whilst Windows loads the drivers. *At the time of writing, the offical RaspberryPi camera is not supported on Windows 10 IoT Core :(*
-1. Moving your hand in front of the PiR sensor will cause the USB camera to take a photograph.
+4. Moving your hand in front of the motion sensor will cause the USB camera to take a photograph.
-2. The image has been created in the Pictures folder on the device in a subdirector called XXXX.
+5. The image has been created in the Pictures folder on the device in a subdirector called XXXX.
 You can view the new file at http://*yourdeviceipaddress*:8000/gallery.htm or by browsing to \\*yourdeviceipaddress*\c$\Data\Users\DefaultAccount\Pictures\securitysystem-cameradrop\.
-3. Every 60 seconds, these images are uploaded to the Azure blob container you created earlier.
+6. Every 60 seconds, these images are uploaded to the Azure blob container you created earlier.
 The originals on the device are deleted.

 Manually taking a photograph
 ============================